This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 7. Karlín

-As it’s without the same amazing main attractions found elsewhere in the city, Karlín is one of those Prague neighbourhoods that’s considered off-the-beaten-path.
+Without the same amazing main attractions found elsewhere in the city, Karlín is one of those Prague neighbourhoods considered off-the-beaten-path.

 Top Attractions

 Aside from experiencing Prague like a local, while in Karlín, take the time to visit the Church of Saints Cyril and Methodius.
-This is one of the largest holy buildings in the Czech Republic.
+This is one of the largest holy buildings in Czechia.

 Hotel Recommendations

-The Viaduct – Suites & More: A stone’s throw from the historic centre, this boutique 4-star hotel is designed in a minimalist style and offers luxury and comfortable rooms.
+The Viaduct – Suites & More: A stone’s throw from the historic centre, this boutique 4-star hotel offers luxury and comfortable rooms.
 We picked this hotel for its in-room breakfast and dog-friendly policy.

-Hotel Mucha: Situated near the Florenc Metro Station, Hotel Mucha sits in a convenient location with easy access to Prague’s Old Town.
-This 4-star hotel offers stylish rooms, retro common spaces and a delicious breakfast buffet.
+Hotel Mucha: Situated near the Florenc Metro Station, Hotel Mucha offers easy access to Prague’s Old Town.
+This 4-star hotel offers stylish rooms, retro common spaces, and a delicious breakfast buffet.

 The Vyšehrad district was named after the local fort that stands commandingly on the banks of the Vltava River.
-Within a stone’s throw from Prague Castle, this is one of the best places to stay in Prague for families.
+Set across Prague Castle, this is one of the best places for families to stay in Prague.

 Legend states that the fort marks the very spot where Prague was founded in the 8th century.
-Since it has spread evenly from there, families will find themselves with convenient access to other districts of Prague via foot or public transportation.
+Here, families will find convenient access to other districts of Prague on foot or by public transportation.

 Top Attractions